 (originally published Sept.
 22, 2015)

 Alas, many a good thing has been ruined by mob mentality.
-The “sock puppet review” hysteria in 2012 that gripped the denizens of readers and authors alike led to .
+The “sock puppet review” hysteria in 2012 that gripped the denizens of readers and authors alike led to widespread deletion of reviews on Amazon.
 Many fake reviews were removed, but a lot of authors lost perfectly honest write-ups that could’ve boosted sales.
-Also in 2012, the same lynch mob in the name of ebook piracy, causing the site to be taken down (at least temporarily)—all in the spirit of rampant misinformation and people not doing their due diligence in figuring out what the hell was actually going on.
+Also in 2012, the same lynch mob raised their pitchforks to LendInk in the name of ebook piracy, causing the site to be taken down (at least temporarily)—all in the spirit of rampant misinformation and people not doing their due diligence in figuring out what the hell was actually going on.
 Then bitter tears were cried over bad reviews on Goodreads.
-Granted, it smarts to get a one-star review, and some of those reviews really nasty. even published an article about an author who stalked a reviewer who gave her book a bad review.
+Granted, it smarts to get a one-star review, and some of those reviews are really nasty.
+The Guardian even published an article about an author who stalked a reviewer who gave her book a bad review.
 Yes, that’s incredibly creepy.
 But do we all need to light the torches for every perceived slight?
 Can’t we at least do our research first to make sure the monster in question is real?
 Or, at least maybe smurf-sized rather than Cthulhu-sized?

 Aside from these incidents, which drew a lot of attention, there are daily battles that plague the self-publishing groups on social media and sites like Indies Unlimited—namely, the battles with trolls.